siran/writing/books/The Emergence of Self/The Emergence of Self - 003 The Imprint.md

 # The Imprint

-A loop becomes deep when it does not merely continue, but continues under the influence of traces it carries from its own past.
+A loop does not need imprints in order to exist.
+It can persist before carrying any explicit internal image of self, body, time, or world.
+But a loop becomes deep when it does not merely continue, but continues under the influence of traces it carries from its own past.
 Those traces are imprints.

 An imprint is an internally carried difference that is produced by past interaction and later consulted in the production of future states.
 It is not a